plewis/plewis.github.io/botany/study-guide.md

 * NADPH from NADP+ plus H+ plus 2 e-, reduction (charge reduced) vs. oxidation (the reverse reaction)
 * visble light, 400-700nm, wavelength, light energy: higher for shorter wavelengths, ultraviolet, infrared
 * light-absorbing pigments in leaves: chlorophyll-a, chlorophyll-b, carotenoids (many kinds)

+Here are some terms that will appear during the lectures on Sep.
+16, 18, and 20:
 * choroplasts: stroma, thylakoids, thylakoid membrane separates stroma from space inside thylakoid, granum = stack of thylakoids
 * light-dependent vs. light-independent reactions
 * light-dependent reactions of photosynthesis: light and water in, oxygen, ATP, and NADPH out